baychub/cb-gsg/getting-started.md

 3. Power on the router before connecting other devices.

 	RSP sensor units need a DHCP server when they start up.
-5. Connect each RSP sensor to a PoE+ port on the switch.
+4. Connect each RSP sensor to a PoE+ port on the switch.
-6. Connect the PoE+ switch to the router and power it on.
+5. Connect the PoE+ switch to the router and power on the switch.
-7. Connect the RSP Controller PC to the router and power it on.
+6. Connect the Edge Computer to the router and power it on.

+	This is the PC where you will install the RSP Controller Application.
 8. Attach a monitor to the RSP Controller PC and power it on.